marklogic/flux/docs/getting-started.md

     --path export \
     --compression zip \
     --repartition 1

+mkdir export
+./bin/nt export_files \
+    --clientUri "nt-user:password@localhost:8004" \
+    --path export \
+    --compression zip \
+    --repartition 1
 ```

 The above command specifies a collection of documents to export.
-You can also use the `--query` argument to specify a
+You can also use the `--query` option to specify a
 [structured query](https://docs.marklogic.com/guide/search-dev/structured-query),
 [serialized CTS query](https://docs.marklogic.com/guide/rest-dev/search#id_30577), or
 [complex query](https://docs.marklogic.com/guide/rest-dev/search#id_69918), either as JSON or XML.
 You can also use